Dedicated LED and CFL Fixtures

 Solar-Powered Walkway and Patio Lights

-Another novel idea in lighting is the use of solar energy to power outdoor lights.
+Another energy-conscious idea in lighting is the use of solar energy to power outdoor lights.
 During the daytime, a photovoltaic (PV) panel generates electricity, which is stored in a battery.
 At night, the stored electricity is used to power the light.
 Some models are turned on manually, while others are turned on automatically by light-sensing controls or activated by motion-sensing devices.
-Most of these walkway or security lights require no wiring or installation other than pushing a stake into the ground or screwing the fixture to a garage wall.
+Most of these walkway or security lights require no wiring or installation other than pushing a stake into the ground or screwing the fixture to a garage wall or fence.

 Most of the widely marketed solar walkway lights do not put out a whole lot of light — don’t expect to read the newspaper under a $30 walkway light — but they are very useful for lighting the path to your door so your guests can find their way.
-Larger solar lights are available that do provide a lot of light, but these can be quite expensive.
+Larger solar lights are available that do provide a lot of light, but these are more expensive.

 Solar-powered outdoor lights can be found in many hardware and department stores or purchased through catalog retailers of alternative energy and stand-alone power equipment.
 You can install them yourself in a few minutes without having to bury wires or hire an electrician.